Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 To be considered for admission under the One Year of University Study category, an applicant must:

-• Have undertaken one year of relevant study (for example biological sciences, and—if you are structuring your degree—it is recommended that you include biological physics and chemistry papers) in a New Zealand university to a standard determined by the Dental Technology Admissions Committee; and
+• Have completed within the last five years one year of relevant university study in New Zealand (for example, biological sciences, and – if you are structuring your degree – it is recommended that you include biological physics and chemistry papers), to a standard determined by the Dental Technology Admissions Committee;

 Final admission is based on results obtained in the first year of university.